ilyushinil62/trademarkhell/content/blog/slopology.md

 The Crucible isn't merely falsely interpreting the morals of Christianity; Ephesians 4:32 states that we must "be ye kind one to another, tenderhearted, forgiving one another, even as God for Christ's sake hath forgiven you" (KJV Bible, Ephesians.
 4:32).
 I've taken 40-50 actions that could be dubiously considered mistakes, and yet, I was banned for this.
 The Bible clearly states that I should be forgiven of all my sins (Nekoweb Warnings) immediately, and yet, this hasn't happened.

 As such, I implore you (@<265655616230522883> on Discord) to accept my apology.
 It seems that you have not yet applied Catholic reasoning into your moderation processes, and I can understand why; not all have been enlightened by the Lord's word.
-I implore you to do so, though, for this will most certainly change your life for the better.
+I ask for you to do so, though, for this will most certainly change your life for the better.

 Best,